Nikims/tinyDreams/README.md

 1.  **Input:** Takes the current image frame (RGB) and a vector of sensor/control inputs.
 2.  **Image Tokenization:** The input image is processed to extract a sequence of visual tokens.
 This version uses a **Convolutional Tokenizer** based on ResNet blocks for hierarchical feature extraction before flattening into tokens.
 3.  **Action Processing:** The sensor/control input vector is processed through a small MLP to produce an "action token" in the same embedding space as the image tokens.
-4.  **Transformer Encoder:** The image tokens and the action token (and optionally registrar tokens) are fed into a Transformer encoder.
+4.  **Transformer Encoder:** The image tokens and the action token (and optionally register tokens) are fed into a Transformer encoder.
     *   The Transformer can use either a standard concatenated approach (action token prepended to image tokens) or an **Interleaved Cross-Attention** mechanism where image tokens attend to themselves and then cross-attend to the action token within each layer.
-    *   **Registrar Tokens** can be included to potentially capture global context or act as a bottleneck.
+    *   **Register Tokens** can be included to potentially capture global context or act as a bottleneck.
 5.  **CNN Decoder Head:** The processed tokens from the Transformer (specifically the image tokens) are reshaped back into a 2D grid and passed through a **Convolutional Decoder** based on ResNet blocks.
 This decoder upsamples the feature grid to reconstruct the predicted next frame.
 6.  **Output:** The model outputs a predicted image frame (RGB).